fertinaz/Singularity-Openfoam/README.md

 make 2>&1 | tee log.make
 sudo make install 2>&1 | tee log.make.install
 ```
-Procedure above assumes Singularity source is cloned from its repository.
+Procedure above assumes Singularity source is cloned from its git repository.
-Also, you may have to update root's $PATH since "/usr/local/bin" is not a part of it.
+Also, once the installation is complete, you may have to update root $PATH since "/usr/local/bin" may not be a part of it.

 ## Usage of the OpenFOAM recipe
 One option is to run: